tennessee-garage/dance-floor/floor/README.md

 ## Writing a new processor

-See README.md in the processor folder
+Different processors provide different ways to drive the floor LEDs.
+See README.md in the [processor folder](https://github.com/garthwebb/dance-floor/tree/master/floor/processor) for how to write a new processor.